SpongePowered/SpongeDocs/source/about/assets.rst

 * Create a vastly modified version of Spongie, where they become unrecognizable or clearly different from the original Spongie mascot.

-* Add your project image to Spongie or vice versa.
+* Add your project image to Spongie, or vice versa.

-* Claim Spongie as your own mascot or use them as a mascot for your own project
+* Claim Spongie as your own mascot, or use them as a mascot for your own project.

-* Use or sell Spongie without permission
+* Sell or use Spongie in commerce without permission.

-* Change any colors or dimensions
+* Change any colors or dimensions.

 The Official Sponge Logo